Get your order in 3-5 Days

 The Perfect Snap-On Toolbox Organiser

-That was the case with this 40″ Snap-On Roll Cab and Top Chest.
-Whether you have an EPIQ, KRL or Classic Snap-On toolbox, keeping it organised can be a nightmare.
+Take for example this 40″ Snap-On Roll Cab and Top Chest.
+Whether you have an EPIQ, KRL or Classic Snap-On toolbox, keeping it organised could be a nightmare.
+But not any more.

 As the drawers were already categorised, with a rough idea of layout in each, cutting the tools into the Shadow Foam was all it took to get this box looking perfect.